Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 * [KDE UserBase Wiki](https://userbase.kde.org/Welcome_to_KDE_UserBase) - Helpful for determinging what specific KDE packages/programs are meant for.

 ## Final Thoughts
 This guide should provide a solid foundation for a lean, minimalistic Fedora KDE install.
-If you find any packages in the "Required" section that can be removed without introducing issues please let me know.
+If you find any packages in the [Required Packages](https://github.com/Zer0CoolX/Fedora-KDE-Minimal-Install-Guide#required-packages) section that can be removed without introducing issues please let me know.

 I have tested this method so far with:
 * Fedora 29